Sprinker Recreation Center outdoor improvements are currently underway!

-Using public input from fall 2019 and spring 2020, a preferred design was developed.
+Using public input from fall 2019 and Spring 2020, a preferred design was developed.
 For a closer look at the preferred design, check out these other resources:

-Remaining improvements proposed in the 2017 Master Plan, including a 4-field complex in the northwest corner, will be constructed in a future phase, as funding is secured.
+The remaining improvements proposed in the 2017 Master Plan, including a 4-field complex in the northwest corner, will be constructed in a future phase, as funding is secured.

 The construction budget for the Phase 1 improvements is approximately fourteen million dollars.
 These funds are comprised of Parks Impact Fees, State Recreation Grants, Real Estate Excise Tax, and Parks Sales Tax.